safwathannadeif/WebServices-WebSockets/websockets-ws/readme.txt

 Any webservice should implements the "ServiceAgreementIF" interface which include the definitions of these Components.
 Processing Modes: Synchronous, Asynchronous or One-way.
 	Synchronous: Send Request, and the caller thread forced to Wait the Response[block].
 The Return Response will resume the caller thread  via the call back mechanism.
 	 Implements ServiceAgreementSyncIF.
-See ServiceAgreedWS1Sync as atemplate
+See ServiceAgreedWS1Sync as a template
 	Asynchronous: basically,  non-blocking event-driven model.
 Send, and let the Response make the callback for the Instance Object [processClientResp] without blocking.
 The calling thread will be free after calling the webservice.
 	 The Response will be processed by a new thread grabed from the thread pool.
 	 Implements ServiceAgreementASyncrsIF.
 See ServiceAgreedWS1Asyncr as a template.